LovelaceAcademy/Learn/_posts/2021-11-18-querying-the-chain.markdown

 order: 2
 ---

-As mentioned previously in the [Summary of Components and Options](https://learn.lovelace.academy/integrating-cardano/summary-of-components/), using `cardano-cli` can be difficult to maintain and scale especially if output formats change with newer versions.
-Further, the ad-hoc querying options in `cardano-cli` are limited to querying the tip of the chain, basic UTxOs, protocol/stake/pool info or exporting the entire ledger state into an extremely large and unruly JSON file.
+As mentioned previously in the [Summary of Components](https://learn.lovelace.academy/integrating-cardano/summary-of-components/), using `cardano-cli` can be difficult to maintain and scale especially if output formats change with newer versions.
+Further, the ad-hoc querying options in `cardano-cli` are limited to querying the tip of the chain, basic UTxOs and protocol/stake/pool info.

 ## Cardano db-sync